Kagamine/Docs/aspnet/fundamentals/logging.rst

 The ``Logging`` packages provides `helper extension methods <https://github.com/aspnet/Logging/blob/1.0.0-beta6/src/Microsoft.Framework.Logging.Abstractions/LoggerExtensions.cs>`_ for each of these standard ``LogLevel``s, allowing you to call ``LogInformation`` rather than the more verbose Log(LogLevel.Information, ...) method.
 Each of the ``LogLevel``-specific extension methods has several overloads, allowing you to pass in some or all of the following parameters:

 string data
 	The message to log.
-Called ``data`` because naming

 int eventId
 	A numeric id to associate with the log, which can be used to associate a series of logged events with one another.
+Event IDs should be static and specific to a particular kind of event that is being logged.
+For instance, you might associate adding an item to a shopping cart as event id 1000 and completing a purchase as event id 1001.
+This allows intelligent filtering and processing of log statements.

 string format
 	A format string for the log message.